-Being well informed of services available at this level and planning ahead, can ensure that your child will have every opportunity to experience success in a post-secondary experience.
+Being well informed of services available at this level and planning ahead, can ensure that your child will have every opportunity to experience success in the post-secondary experience.

-While in high school, your child should
+While in high school, students should ....

-- ✓ Attend all classes and keep grade point average up. - ✓ Challenge themselves with rigorous courses in the general education setting. - ✓ Set up a regular study schedule. - ✓ Talk to their general education teachers about their learning styles and needed accommodations.
+- ✓ Attend all classes and keep grade point average up. - ✓ Challenge themselves with rigorous courses in general education and avoid modifications to course work. - ✓ Set up a regular study schedule. - ✓ Talk to general education teachers about their learning styles and needed accommodations.

-- ✓ Complete at least three high school math courses (algebra and above). - ✓ Take ACT (American College Testing) or Accuplacer exams early in case you need to take them again to raise your score.
+- ✓ Complete at least three high school math courses (algebra and above). - ✓ Take ACT (American College Testing) or Accuplacer exams early in case it needs to be taken again to raise the score.
 ACT is required for university admissions; Accuplacer is typically required for technical institute admissions.
 Some scholarships require ACT scores, so it could be an incentive for one planning to attend a technical institute to take the ACT, rather than the Accuplacer. - ✓ Tour and visit with disability services office at schools of interest. - ✓ Attend Catch the Wave event. - ✓ Address the possible need for accessing assistive technology (AT) devices.
-Regardless of what the disability is, there is probably an AT device that can assist your child. - ✓ Apply for services through Division of Rehabilitation Services.
+Regardless of what the disability is, there is probably an AT device that can assist in the postsecondary setting. - ✓ Apply for services through Division of Rehabilitation Services.